Owoscaw/uni_notes/discrete maths/term 2/Trees.md

 > How can we be sure that the two algorithms are truly inverses to each other

 We (try) prove this using linear algebra:![[Cayley proof]]
+# MSTs:

+A weighted graph is a graph where each edge $e$ has an associated non-negative number $w(e)$, the weight of $e$.
+A useful way of encoding this information for a simple graph is with a weight matrix:![[wieghted graph]]Where $\infty$ is used to represent the lack of an edge.
+A spanning tree is a subgraph which uses the same vertex set